Engineering quantum wave-packet dispersion with a strong nonresonant femtosecond laser pulse: Introduction

 The classical soliton \cite{Scott}, which is a localized wave propagating without spreading, is a general phenomenon that can be observed in various physical systems including water waves \cite{Russell}, optical pulses in a fiber \cite{Mollenauer} and electric LC circuit \cite{Hirota}.
 In quantum mechanical systems, however, a localized wave packet in general spreads with time due to dispersion induced by anharmonicity.
 It is a universal phenomenon that is observed in every physical system except for harmonic oscillators, and was discussed in reference to the correspondence between wavefunctions and particles in quantum theory \cite{Schrodinger}.
 A non-spreading wave packet has been attracting much interest from various scientific and technological viewpoints including pure mathematics \cite{Faddeev, Berry}, many-body physics \cite{Burger, Yefsah, Aycock, Strecker, Khaykovich,Sich, Amo,Egorov} and optical communications \cite{Hasegawa,Spalter}.
 In very few examples only under specific conditions and targets, however, people could reduce the influence of such anharmonicity by the external perturbation and observe soliton-like motions \cite{Buchleitner}.
 Those examples include a Bose-Einstein condensate \cite{Burger, Yefsah, Aycock, Strecker, Khaykovich}, Rydberg wave packet in an alkaline atom \cite{Maeda} and microcavity polariton \cite{Sich, Amo,Egorov}.
 For example, Maeda {\it et al.} have performed an interesting experiment, in which the Rydberg electron wave packet is irradiated with a microwave continuously, so that the motion of the wave packet is synchronized with the microwave oscillation, and its dispersion is controlled \cite{Maeda}.
 Although this scheme could be useful for charged particles such as electrons, a more universal scheme is necessary to be applied to electrically neutral systems as well.
-Here we demonstrate a new experimental method whose concept is universally applicable to the spreading of a wave packet in any quantum mechanical systems.
+Here we demonstrate a new experimental method whose concept is universally applicable to the spreading of a wave packet in a variety of quantum mechanical systems.
 This method utilizes a nonlinear effect induced by a strong non-resonant femtosecond (fs) laser pulse in the near infrared region (NIR pulse).
 A nonlinear strong-laser effect has been applied to the control of molecular photo-dissociation, population distribution of molecular vibrational levels and selective population of laser-dressed atomic states \cite{Levis, Stolow, Wollenhaupt, Bartels}.
 Now it is applied to the control of wave-packet spreading.
+Our new method can thus control the shape of a wave packet at any timing during its propagation, and accordingly a sequence of such controls can stop its dispersion, clearly distinguishing itself from previous studies where the free evolution of a wave packet was changed naturally by changing its initial phases \cite{Branderhorst, Kohler, Cao}.